 Hosted by the Center for Advanced Study and Artists' Alley, McKinley Foundation

-Cosponsored by the Department of Gender & Women's Studies and Uniting Pride (UP) Center
+Cosponsored by the Department of Gender & Women's Studies, Student Cultural Programming Fee, and Uniting Pride (UP) Center

 Associate Professor, Brown School, Washington University in St. Louis

 Curator of Prints and Photographs, University of New Mexico Art Museum